Before You Adopt

 *Please note that the adoption process can take up to 3 hours.
 This process includes looking at our animals and then working with our staff to process your application.
 We want to make sure that you have sufficient time to make the right decision, and we also want to make sure that you have all the information you need to help | care for this pet properly.

 - Take the pet portfolio of the animal you wish to adopt to the adoption reception desk.

 - You will receive an application/survey to complete.
 Do not worry your selected animal is reserved for you while you complete the paperwork.

 - If you have an animal to meet with your new selected animal a meet and greet will be arranged prior to your interview.
-Your interview consists of a one on one meeting with an adoption councilor, to ensure you have selected a good match for you and your family, and to also provide answers to any of your questions and review behavior and medical history.
+Your interview consists of a one on one meeting with an adoption counselor, to ensure you have selected a good match for you and your family, and to also provide answers to any of your questions and review behavior and medical history.

 - Your new pet will pay a last visit to the Animal Health Department.
-While you wait do a bit of shopping, as the next step in the process is to transfer ownership to you and can be lengthy due to the number of customers in front of you.
+While you wait, do a bit of shopping, as the next step in the process is to transfer ownership to you and can be lengthy due to the number of customers in front of you.

 - You will be called again when the adoption representative is ready to complete your application and receive payment.